History of the Riksdag: Constitutional reform

-In the 1960s debates intensified over constitutional reform in Sweden.
+In the 1960s, debates intensified over constitutional reform in Sweden.
 The fundamental question was over the system of government.
 Even though a de facto parliamentary system was firmly established, somewhat similar to the situation in the United Kingdom, there were demands for a more democratic constitution.
 One of the main issues was whether the monarchy would survive constitutional reform and this blocked the issue for a long time.
+According to the old instrument of government from 1809, the monarch ruled the country despite the country having de facto transitioned to a parliamentary system.

+In 1945, Swedes above the age of voting who were in relief or aid schemes were not permitted to vote.

+Women first served as members of the Riksdag in 1922, however only in the 1960s did women's representation increase.
+Also, beginning in the 1960s they received more meaningful political appointments.

-Effective from 1970 a reform of the Riksdag had been agreed upon.
+Effective from 1970, a reform of the Riksdag had been agreed upon.
 Though not technically part of the constitution it showed that the parties in the Riksdag were able to agree upon fundamental changes of the political system, which transformed the Riksdag from a bicameral legislature into a unicameral one.
 This would have 350 seats, all of which would be filled by direct election.
 However, the second general election to the unicameral Riksdag only gave the government support from 175 members, while the opposition could mobilize an equal force of 175 members, resulting in what became known as the "lottery Riksdag", in which the Speaker had to draw lots to resolve deadlocked votes.
-In 1974 it was decided that the number of seats from 1977 were to be reduced to 349.
+On 6 March 1974 it was passed in law that all public power in Sweden arises from the people.
+It was also decided that the Riskdag is the "foremost representative of the people".
+In 1974, it was decided that the number of seats from 1977 were to be reduced to 349.
+The new instrument of government adopted in 1974 left the monarch as a ceremonial head of state without political power.
+The new instrument of government read as follows:

+“All public power in Sweden proceeds from the people.
+Swedish democracy is founded on the free formation of opinion and on universal and equal suffrage.
+It is realised through a representative and parliamentary form of government and through local self-government.
+Public power is exercised under the law.”